Shivam4444336/Modified-U-net-for-brain-tumor-segmentation-and-3D-visualisation-/README.md

     - Swish activation function makes error space smooth which leverages the probability of better convergence.
 - Use of two convolution kernels parallely to reduce overfitting.
 - Collective use of Convolution Transpose and Linear Interpolation technique to leverage probability of good accuracy.
-- **Model filter and Group Normalization Group Specification of encoder:**
+- **Model filters and Group Normalization Groups Specification of encoder:**
 ![](IMG_20210412_175806.jpg)